keithfma/keithfma.github.io/_posts/2018-08-07-introducing-parasol.md

 high-resolution elevation model.
 Next, I simulate sun/shade using the position of the sun for a given date and time to illuminate the elevation grid.
-Then, I compute a cost function that incorporates sun/shade as well as distance for each segment of the transportatation network.
+Then, I compute a cost function that incorporates sun/shade as well as distance for each segment of the transportation network.
 Finally, I apply Dijkstra's algorithm to compute the shortest path given this custom cost.
 All of this is wrapped up into a friendly web application.